open-amt-cloud-toolkit/docs/docs/Reference/EA/RPCConfiguration/localIEEE8021xConfig.md

 5. Update the `ssid` with your network SSID.

-6. **Only if using `authenticationProtocol: 2`**, uncomment and provide the `password` field under `ieee8021xConfigs:`.

-7. Save and close the file.
+6. Save and close the file.

-8. On an activated AMT device, run the following RPC-Go command to configure wired 802.1x settings.
+7. On an activated AMT device, run the following RPC-Go command to configure wireless 802.1x settings.

     ```
     rpc configure wireless -config config.yaml